-Figure~\ref{fig:Ignorance} shows the marginalized posterior of $\ell$ in dynamical Chern–Simons gravity obtained using the original spectra (solid) and the two mock spectra models (dashed and dotted).
+Fig.~(\ref{fig:Ignorance}) shows the marginalized posterior of $\ell$ for dynamical Chern–Simons coupling obtained using the original spectra (solid) and the two mock spectra models (dashed and dotted).
 Observe that the posteriors are largely consistent with each other.
-The 90-\% confidence interval on $\ell$ obtained using the METRICS spectra is $53.6$ km, while using the first and second mock spectra the 90\% confidence interval is $54.2$ km and $53.4$ km, respectively.
-The latter two 90\% confidence intervals are not significantly affected regardless of the dependence of the quasinormal-mode spectra on $a > 0.753$, demonstrating the robustness of our results against the ignorance of the dependence of quasinormal-mode frequencies at $a > 0.75$.
-This robustness is expected, given that, as shown in Fig.~\ref{fig:Denegrancy}, most of the posterior support lies inside $a < 0.75$.
+The 90-\% credible upper limit on $\ell$ obtained using the METRICS spectra is $53.6$ km, while using the first and second mock spectra the 90\% credible upper limit is $54.2$ km and $53.4$ km, respectively.
+The latter two 90\% credible upper limits are not significantly affected regardless of the dependence of the quasinormal-mode spectra on $a > 0.753$, demonstrating the robustness of our results against the ignorance of the dependence of quasinormal-mode frequencies at $a > 0.75$.
+This robustness is expected, given that, as shown in Fig.~(\ref{fig:Denegrancy}), most of the posterior support lies inside $a < 0.75$.